KomodoPlatform/NotaryNodes/notarynodes/webworker01/README.md

 [komodotools](https://github.com/KomodoPlatform/komodotools/tree/master/webworker01) - Consistent contributor to the komodotools repo to provide scripts for notary nodes to maintain and analyze their own systems

-[freshubuntu](https://github.com/webworker01/freshubuntu) - Spin off some scripts from komodotools contributions with a set of scripts that can be used for any public facing Ubuntu server
+[freshubuntu](https://github.com/webworker01/freshubuntu) - Spun off some scripts from komodotools contributions with a set of scripts that can be used for any public facing Ubuntu server

 ### For PirateChain